vsingerxiaoice-rwkv/xiaoicesing-io/docs/GettingStarted.md

 DiffSinger requires Python 3.8 or later.
 We strongly recommend you create a virtual environment via Conda or venv before installing dependencies.

-1. Install PyTorch 1.13 or later following the [official instructions](https://pytorch.org/get-started/locally/) according to your OS and hardware.
+1. Install The latest PyTorch following the [official instructions](https://pytorch.org/get-started/locally/) according to your OS and hardware.

 2. Install other dependencies via the following command: